Jean's Bible Study Topics of the New Testament

 1Cor 15,12-58

-· (38c) Judgment Ø Jesus defeated death (Satan) Ø Resurrection overcomes death – According to 1Cor 15-23, the blessed first resurrection is scheduled to occur at His second coming.
-Jesus was the first to be resurrected from the dead, meaning that no one else before Christ has ever been raised in the fashion that Christ was raised, in that He is never to die again.
-It says in 1st Thessalonians chapter four that the dead shall be raised.
-At that point, both Old and New Testament Christians who have been faithful to God will be raised from the dead.
-This is called the first resurrection.
-This will take place shortly after the middle of the great tribulation, after the trumpets but before the bowls of God’s fiery judgment.
+(38c) Judgment >> Jesus defeated death (Satan) >> Resurrection overcomes death – According to 1Cor 15-23, the blessed First Resurrection is scheduled to occur at His second coming.
+Jesus was the first to be raised from the dead, meaning that no one else before Christ has ever been raised in the fashion that Christ was raised, never to die again.
+It says in 1st Thessalonians chapter 4 that the dead shall be raised.
+At that point, both old and new covenant Christians who have been faithful to God will be raised from the dead in the First Resurrection.
+This will take place at the end of the great tribulation (the tribulation of the saints), between the trumpets and the bowls of God’s fiery judgment.
 A lot of people ask, ‘what happens when people die, where do they go?’
 2Cor 5-8 says that to be absent from the body is to be at home with the Lord.
-So, when we die, our spirit goes directly to heaven, but our body remains on the earth.
-Therefore, we will not immediately have a body, but will temporarily exist as spirits, until the time designated by the Father when we all will receive a body at the first resurrection.
-We will not have the same body as our life in the flesh, but a spiritual body, independent of our previous one, so it won’t matter if our old body was cremated.
+So, when we die, our spirit goes directly to heaven, but our body sleeps in the earth.
+Those who have gone before us are currently disembodied spirits, until the time designated by the Father when we all will receive a body at the First Resurrection.
+We will not have the same body as our current one but a spiritual body, so it won’t matter if our old body was cremated.
 We will receive a new body that is indestructible, designed to last forever and never get old.
-We will receive new bodies that will be composed of some kind of spiritual material.
-It will be just as physical as it is spiritual.
-It will be of the type that Jesus had after His resurrection, who was able to transform His outward appearance so His disciples couldn’t recognize Him, yet they knew it was Him.
-He was able to walk through walls with His new spiritual body, though He was indeed flesh and bone (He made no mention of blood).
+We will receive new bodies that will be composed of some kind of spiritual material, just as physical as spiritual.
+It will be a type that Jesus had after His resurrection, who was able to transform His outward appearance so His disciples couldn’t recognize Him, yet they knew it was Him.
+See also: Resurrection; 245h

-· (245h) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Manifestation of God’s righteous judgment Ø The resurrection is a manifestation of His life Just as the resurrection of Jesus Christ was the literal manifestation of the Holy Spirit’s ministry in His life, so it will be to us one day when our bodies are raised from the dead.
-Paul reminds those who deny the existence of the resurrection that Jesus has been raised from the dead, saying, ‘how then do some claim that there is no resurrection?’
-What idiot would claim there is no resurrection?
-There were all kinds of strange beliefs even in Paul’s time, who didn’t believe in the resurrection, called Sadducees, who also didn’t believe in the existence of angels or spirits (Act 23-8).
-The Sadducees didn’t leave much room to believe in anything, which was probably their aim, so they could keep their secular viewpoints.
-The contemporary church believes in both the resurrection and the Holy Spirit, only most Christians don’t exactly know what to do with the Holy Spirit, as though He were a spare part after putting a car back together.
-In this case He would be the engine.
-I praise Evangelicals for emphasizing the grace of God in their theology, which is no doubt the most important aspect of the gospel, but like the Sadducees they too fail to understand many teachings of the Holy Spirit.
-They believe only two doctrines about Him: He comes to live in our hearts by faith the moment we are born again, and we are called to walk by the spirit.
-Evangelicals don’t deny the existence of the Holy Spirit; we just deny God His right to lead us by that Spirit.
-Instead, we take the safe road, too afraid of being swept into false doctrine, but we throw out the baby with the bathwater when we choose not to live by what we believe.
-In today’s Christian world we don’t have a hard time with the resurrection, but after 2000 years we still don’t know what to do with the Holy Spirit.
-Is walking by the Spirit really as important as the resurrection from the dead?
-It would be too hard to explain the answer “yes,” so I will say “no.” However, fudging the doctrine of walking by the Spirit completely debilitates His active role in our lives, which falls right in the hands of the devil and explains how Satan has been so successful in controlling the church throughout these last two millennia.
+(245h) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Manifestation of God’s righteous judgment >> The resurrection is a manifestation of His life Just as the resurrection of Jesus Christ was the literal manifestation of the Holy Spirit’s ministry in His life, so it will be to us one day when our bodies are raised from the dead.
+The Sadducees in the first century denied the resurrection, the spiritual realm as a whole and the existence of angels (Act 23-8), leaving virtually no room to believe anything, which probably was their aim, so they could keep their secular worldview.
+The contemporary church believes in all three, only most Christians don’t exactly know what to do with the Holy Spirit, as though He were a spare part after putting a car back together; in this case He would be the engine.
+Evangelicals are right in emphasizing the grace of God in their theology, which is no doubt the most important aspect of the gospel, but like the Sadducees they too fail to understand many teachings of the Holy Spirit.
+They believe only two doctrines about Him: He comes to live in our heart by faith the moment we are born again, and we are called to walk in the Spirit.
+Evangelicals take the safe road, afraid of false doctrine, and so throw out the baby with the bathwater.
+Is walking in the Spirit important as the resurrection from the dead?
+It would be too hard to explain the answer “yes”, so we'll just say no. However, fudging the doctrine of walking in the Spirit completely debilitates God's active role in our lives, which falls straight into the hands of the devil and explains how Satan has been so successful in controlling the Church throughout these two millennia.
+See also: Resurrection; 1Cor 15,12-20; 7f / Trail of good works (Walking by the Spirit) Galatians chapter three

 1Cor 15,12-20

-· (94l) Thy kingdom come Ø God’s perspective Ø God reflects on His plan
+(94l) Thy kingdom come >> God’s perspective >> God reflects on His plan

 1Cor 15,12-19

-· (178d) Works of the devil Ø The religion of witchcraft Ø Presumption Ø Presuming the facts about the circumstances Ø Philosophy
+(178d) Works of the devil >> The religion of witchcraft >> Presumption (Hinduism) >> Presuming the facts about the circumstances >> Philosophy

-1Cor 15-17
+1Cor 15,17-19

-· (186f) Works of the devil Ø The result of lawlessness Ø The reprobate Ø Man’s role in becoming a reprobate Ø The fool Ø The heart of a fool
+(186f) Works of the devil >> The result of lawlessness >> The reprobate >> Man’s role in becoming a reprobate >> The fool >> The heart of a fool

 1Cor 15-19

-· (64j) Paradox Ø Anomalies Ø Weaknesses of God Ø Foolishness of God
+(64j) Paradox >> Anomalies >> Weaknesses of God >> Foolishness of God

-· (75b) Thy kingdom come Ø Motives of the heart Ø Motives for doing the will of God -- This verse goes with verses 30-32
+(75b) Thy kingdom come >> Motives of the heart >> Motives for doing the will of God -- This verse goes with verses 30-32

-· (121h) Thy kingdom come Ø Manifestations of faith Ø Hope Ø Expecting good things based on God’s character Ø Expecting good things because He is God
+(121h) Thy kingdom come >> Manifestations of faith >> Hope >> Expecting good things based on God’s character >> Expecting good things because He is God

-· (226e) Kingdom of God Ø Illustrating the kingdom Ø Rewards of the kingdom of heaven Ø Reserved in heaven Ø Our life is reserved for us in heaven In heaven everyone will be raised from the dead and have the Holy Spirit dwelling in them and walking by that Spirit.
+(226e) Kingdom of God >> Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >> Our life is reserved in heaven In heaven everyone will be raised from the dead and have the Holy Spirit dwelling in them, walking by that Spirit.
 The symbolism of baptism will be completely fulfilled in our lives, and how did Jesus teach us to pray?
 “Thy kingdom come, thy will be done on earth as it is in heaven.”
 So if we are walking by the spirit in heaven, then we should be walking by the Spirit here on earth.
 There needs to be a resurrection from the dead and an endowing of the Holy Spirit for our faith to be meaningful both in this life and in the one to come.

 1Cor 15,20-23

-· (248f) Priorities Ø God’ s preeminence Ø Jesus is first Ø Jesus is first born of the Father – Paul compares the ministry of the first Adam with that of the second Adam (Christ) and points out the contrast in their relationships to God.
-Adam was disobedient, whereas Christ was faithful, but in order for there to be a comparison, they need something in common with each other.
-That is, Adam was created to be the Father of all mankind, but now that place has been given to Christ, who is God in human flesh, which has brought us closer to His divinity.
-We may not be literally sons and daughters of the living God, but are adopted as such through Christ.
-God has given us a better place with Him as a direct result of Adam’s sin, so God has once more taken a curse and turned it into a blessing for us.
+(248f) Priorities >> God’ s preeminence >> Jesus is first >> Jesus is first born of the Father – Paul compares the ministry of the first Adam with Christ (the second Adam) and points out the contrast in relation to God.
+Adam was disobedient, whereas Christ was faithful, but in order for there to be a comparison they needed something common among them.
+Adam was created to be the Father of all mankind, but now that place has been given to Christ, who is God in human flesh, who brought us closer to His divinity.
+God made man in His own image, and then He became a man, so now we are His sons and daughters, adopted through Christ.
+God has given us a better place with Him than He gave to Adam as a direct result of Adam’s sin; God has once more taken a curse and turned it into a blessing for us.
+See also: Curse is broken; 1Cor 15,20-28; 119i / Adam; 1Cor 15-22; 151g

 1Cor 15-22,23

-· (237i) Kingdom of God Ø Pursuing the kingdom Ø Transferring the kingdom Ø The church is transferred to the kingdom Ø The ascension Ø Believers’ ascension in the Spirit
+(237i) Kingdom of God >> Pursuing the kingdom >> Transferring the kingdom >> The Church is transferred to the kingdom >> The ascension >> Believers’ spiritual ascension

 1Cor 15,24-28

-· (13b) Jesus serves His Father Ø Jesus is under His authority – It is not a coincidence that everything is under the authority of Christ and that Christ is under the authority of the Father.
-Before Christ visited mankind He owned all things through a joint ownership with the Father.
-However, in the process of taking on human flesh He stripped Himself of all things and submitted His will to the Father and accepted the cross as His destiny.
-When God raised Him from the dead, He received everything He willingly surrendered.
-Christ owns everything as He did before the cross, only now he owns them in a different way, through inheritance, just as we will one day own all things with Him through the Father's great generosity.
-Therefore, when we submit to God, we inherit all things, including His authority to accomplish whatever He wants us to do.
+(13b) Servant >> Jesus serves His Father >> Jesus is under His authority – Everything is under the authority of Christ and Christ is under authority of the Father.
+Before Christ visited mankind He owned all things in joint ownership with the Father, but in the process of taking on human flesh He was stripped of these things and submitted His will to the Father and accepted the cross as His destiny.
+When God raised Him from the dead, He received back everything He willingly surrendered.
+Christ owns everything as He did before the cross, only now he owns them in a different way, through inheritance, and in the same way we have inherited all things from the Father through Christ.

-· (72m) Hierarchy of authority Ø Authority makes you accountable Ø Children are accountable to their parents
+(72m) Authority >> Hierarchy of authority >> Authority makes you accountable >> Children are accountable to their parents

-· (253i) Trinity Ø Relationship between Father and Son Ø Father and Son glorify each other Ø Son glorifies the Father in all things given to Him
+(253i) Trinity >> Relationship between Father and Son >> Father and Son glorify each other >> Son glorifies the Father in all things given to Him

-· (253j) Trinity Ø Relationship between Father and Son Ø Jesus is subject to the Father Ø Jesus is under the authority of the Father – This period to which Paul is referring comes after the last rebellion after the millennium, and after those who are in Christ are in heaven and those who are not are removed.
+(253j) Trinity >> Relationship between Father and Son >> Jesus is subject to the Father >> Jesus is under the authority of the Father – This period to which Paul is referring comes at the end of the Millennium, after the last rebellion, when those who are in Christ are in heaven and those who are not are removed.
 Once Jesus puts away sin, it will never return.
-God the Father will put the last enemy of death, which is the essence of sin, in subjection under Christ’s feet, referring to Satan and hell.
-Once the Father has placed all things in subjection to Him, Christ will then give all things to the Father, including all of mankind and the universe itself, consisting of the new creation.
-The last thing Jesus will submit to the Father will be Himself, so that God may be all in all.
-This demonstrates the trinity where there is only one God and one final authority, and it demonstrates the humility and trust between Father and Son.
+God the Father will put away His last enemydeath, the consequence of sin, and He will place it under Christ’s feet, referring to hell and Satan.
+Once the Father has placed all things in subjection to Him, including all of mankind and the universe itself, the new creation, Christ will then subject Himself to the Father, so that God may be all in all.
+This means that in eternity Christ will not be in charge but the Father, because the Son permanently became one of God's creatures on Christmas night, though He maintains His divinity as a member of the Triune God.
+Christ will shepherd His people and lead us into the will of His Father, who is the final authority, demonstrating humility and trust with His Father.

 1Cor 15-25

-· (48n) Judgment Ø Jesus’ enemies are destroyed Ø Enemies of His glory – God intends to use the church to put all His enemies under His feet in the last days.
-The church will begin to rule the world on a spiritual level as the glory of God within them increases, taking power away from mankind, even from those who are trying to destroy them.
-The church will begin to reign by the power of God, until the moment comes for His second coming, when He literally puts His enemies under His feet.
-However, before He subjects their unbelief literally, He will subject them spiritually to His church.
+(48n) Judgment >> Jesus’ enemies are destroyed >> Enemies of His glory – Christ intends to use the Church to put all His enemies under His feet in the last days.
+The Church will begin to rule the world on a spiritual level as the glory of God within them increases, taking power away from the antichrist, even from those who are trying to destroy them.
+The Church will begin to reign by the power of Christ, until the moment comes for His second coming, when He literally puts His enemies under His feet.
+However, before He subjects their unbelief physically, He will subject them spiritually to His Church.
+See also: Christ subdues His enemies through the Church (Satan is extricated as prince of the power of the air); Lk 8-23; 245l

 1Cor 15-26